 5.1.1.
 Permittee shall on or before the last day of the period designated by and at the discretion of the County Treasurer-Tax Collector, prepare and deliver a Community Benefit Rate Payment statement to the County Treasurer-Tax Collector of the total gross receipts and the amount of Community Benefit Rate Payment owed for the preceding designated period.
 At the time the Community Benefit Rate Payment statement is filed, the full amount of the Community Benefit Rate Payment owed for the preceding designated period for the preceding designated period.
-At the full amount of the Community Benefit Rate Payment owed for the preceding designated period for the preceding designated period.
+At the full amount of the Community Benefit Rate Payment owed for the preceding designated period shall be remitted to the County Treasurer-Tax Collector.